nabeel-oz/qlik-py-tools/docs/README.md

 ## Pre-requisites

 - Qlik Sense Enterprise or Qlik Sense Desktop
-- Python 3.4 or above
+- Python >= 3.4 < 3.7.
+The recommended version is 3.6.6.
+    - _Note: The latest stable version of python is 3.6.
+The `pystan` library, which is required for `fbprophet`, is known to have issues with Python 3.7 on Windows._
 - Microsoft Visual C++ Build Tools

 ## Installation

-1. Get Python from [here](https://www.python.org/downloads/).
+1. Get Python from [here](https://www.python.org/downloads/release/python-366/).
 Remember to select the option to add Python to your PATH environment variable.

 2. You'll also need a recent C++ compiler as this is a requirement for the `pystan` library used by `fbprophet`.
 One option is to use [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017).
 If you are having trouble finding the correct installer try [this direct link](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15).
 An alternative is to use the `mingw-w64` compiler as described in the [PyStan documentation](http://pystan.readthedocs.io/en/latest/windows.html).
      - If you're using the Visual Studio installer, select the Visual C++ Build Tools workload in the installer and make sure you select the C++ compilers in the optional components:<br/><br/>![C++ Compiler Installation](images/Install-01.png)